Richard Crawshay

-Richard Crawshay (1 October 1739 - 27 June 1810) was a London iron merchant and then South Wales ironmaster; he was one of ten known British millionaires in 1799.
+Richard Crawshay (1 October 1739 - 27 June 1810) was an English iron merchant and then South Wales ironmaster; he was one of ten known British millionaires in 1799.

 Early life and marriage

 Richard Crawshay was born in Normanton in the West Riding of Yorkshire on 1 October 1739.
 Initially starting work aged 16, working for Mr Bicklewith of York Yard, Thames Street, London (to whom he was apprenticed) in a bar iron warehouse in London, he became sole proprietor of the business on Bicklewith's retirement in 1763.

-On 15 June 1763, he married Mary Bourne, the daughter of Ebenezer Bourne, a London stove-grate maker.
-They had a son, William, and three daughters.
+On 15 June 1763, Crawshay married Mary Bourne, the daughter of Ebenezer Bourne, a London stove-grate maker.
+They had a son, William, and three daughters, the second of whom, Charlotte, married industrialist Benjamin Hall.